 THE RISE OF THE MALAYAN KINGDOMS

-The emergence of a panglima indicated that the classical Philippine barangay-type chiefdoms had evolved into full-fledged Malayan kingdoms, which were comparable with the complexities of the European monarchies.
+The emergence of a panglima indicated that the classical Philippine barangay-type chiefdoms had evolved into full-fledged Malayan kingdoms, which were comparable to the complexities of the European monarchies.

 THE PARAMOUNT DATU